xdp-project/bpf-examples/headers/linux/README.md

 programs.

 Linux distributions usually have a 'kernel-headers' software package that also contain these files.
-As BPF is in rabid development the distro version of these header files might not be new enough to contain the features needed by this git repo.
+As BPF is in rapid development the distro version of these header files might not be new enough to contain the features needed by this git repo.